xush4/R_in_Action/README.md

 # R_in_Action
-Codes from R in Action
+Modified Codes from R in Action.